( Things narcissistic mothers say- READ/WATCH/LISTEN)

 Dismissing you– By taking your feelings and perspective out of the equation and discarding them, Mom says she is the only one that matters in the relationship.

 Projecting the hurt back onto you – If Mom can pawn the hostility off on you, she doesn’t have to explain or own her part in the conflict.
 So your hurt isn’t relevant.

 “Protecting and promoting myself is more important to me than staying in loving connection with you. ”

 These things narcissistic mothers say don’t promote connection; they do the opposite they sever, cut off, and disenfranchise you.

 Yet, you are probably wondering,

 ” Is that true? ”

-In a loving, trusting relationship that has momentarily gone sideways- people make mistakes.
-Good, well-meaning people
+ABSOLUTELY.
+People make mistakes in a loving, trusting relationship that has momentarily gone sideways.
+Good, well-meaning people-